cybercog/yii2-google-analytics/README.md

-# Twittable Behavior for Yii2
+# Google Analytics for Yii2

-This extension provides behavior functions for tweeting.
+This extension provides easy way to add Universal Analytics tracking in your Yii2 application.

 ## Installation